Boro23-wq/boro-blogs/content/blog/next/next-prisma.md

 }
 ```

 Here we filter the id in our data file that matches the query params.
-And then finally return the single song as a props to our components.
+And then finally return the single song as a prop to our components.
 The component below can now render the view using the props like so:

 ```js
 export default ({ song }) => (